 One of the largest recent operations altering the cash rate was the RBA's quantitative easing program starting in March 2020.
 This was the first time the RBA enacted quantitative easing, or QE.
 QE is the process of a central bank intervening in the secondary Australian Government Bond market.
 Usually institutional investors such as super funds, banks and other companies purchase government bonds, which the Federal Government issues to fund its own operations and spending goals when taxation revenue is not enough.

-As the RBA essentially has a monopoly in this market, the sheer quantity of bonds purchased, eases the interest the government has to pay on its debts.
+As the RBA essentially has the power to be a monopoly in this market, the sheer quantity of bonds purchased, eases the interest the government has to pay on its debts.
 This gives more money for the government to play with; at one stage the RBA was purchasing $4-5 billion per week in government bonds, and from March 2020 to February 2022 it's thought the central bank bought around $300 billion worth.
 The sheer amount of money flowing in the market means that the overnight rate reached close to 0%.

 This in part led to gross Australian government debt of nearly a trillion dollars.
 This has real-world consequences.
 Currently the average full time Australian worker with a tax bill of $20,000 pays more than $650 of that towards repaying interest on government debt.
 This is expected to go higher now as interest rates push higher.